standardbeagle/BifrostQL/README.md

-# HandyQL
+# BifrostQL
-The easist way to publish your SQL database as a GraphQL API
+Is a magical bridge connecting your front end code to your SQL datasources.

 ### Overview
-HandyQL is built to be the easiest way to publish a SQL database.
+BifrostQL is built to be the easiest way to publish a SQL database as a GraphQL api.
 The simplest setup will get you up and running with a single connection string.
-Unlike other approaches HandyQL builds its schema directly from the database schema itself.
-When you add a table or a column, HandyQL automatically adds the corresponsing field in the right place with the right type and validation requirements.
+Unlike other approaches BifrostQL builds its schema directly from the database schema itself.
+When you add a table or a column, BifrostQL automatically adds the corresponsing field in the right place with the right type and validation requirements.

 Joins between tables can be specified dynamically in your graphQL queries using __join fields added automatically to every table.
 Filters and paging fields are added automatically as well using directus syntax.

-HandyQL generates optimized SQL batch queries to provide lightning fast responses, and because the SQL is generated from the query only the tables and fields you need are queried.
+BifrostQL generates optimized SQL batch queries to provide lightning fast responses, and because the SQL is generated from the query only the tables and fields you need are queried.

 Mutations are generated for inserts, updates, upserts, and deletes.
-HandyQL reads the primary key data for every table and makes the appropriate choice matching your javascript fields appropriately based on names.
+BifrostQL reads the primary key data for every table and makes the appropriate choice matching your javascript fields appropriately based on names.

 ### Features
  - [x] Dynamically read schema from SQL Server databases